 Palazzo Borghese was built in a relatively short period of time (1560-1614),

-The construction of Palazzo Borghese was started by Monsignor Tommaso Del Giglio and it was continued by Cardinal Pedro de Deza:
+The construction of Palazzo Borghese was started by Monsignor Tommaso Del Giglio and it was continued by Cardinal Pedro de Deza;

 in 1600 the fašade along Via Condotti was completed; many art historians attribute the design of this section to

 Martino Longhi.
 In 1604 Cardinal Camillo Borghese bought the building, which he bequeathed to members of his family after he was elected

 Pope Paul V in May 1605.

 The Borghese commissioned Flaminio Ponzio the enlargement of the palace; a fašade almost identical to that in Via Condotti was built on the western side of the block; in 1607 an adjoining building was bought by the Borghese and this side was lengthened (with an angle); in 1612-614 a sort of hanging garden was built opposite Porto di Ripetta.

 Piazza Borghese, the square in front of the western fašade, was also known as Piazza delle Catene, because of the chains placed on the small columns surrounding the entrance.

 The picture-rooms open from one into another, and have many points of magnificence, being large and lofty, with vaulted ceilings and beautiful frescoes, generally of mythological subjects, in the flat central parts of the vault.
 The cornices are gilded; the deep embrasures of the windows are panelled with wood-work; the doorways are of polished and variegated marble, or covered with a composition as hard, and seemingly as durable.
 The whole has a kind of splendid shabbiness thrown over it, like a slight coating of rust; the furniture, at least the damask chairs, being a good deal worn; though there are marble and mosaic tables which may serve to adorn another palace, when this has crumbled away with age.